gOps132/Zyklon/notes/Thoughts.md

 needed, it's not like you have the same build for every platform.
 The create function which returns the platform implemented of the window is implemented from the platform which means it's never going to be implemented at runtime.

+## 11/20/20

+How do I refractor my code in an data oriented manner? ( I think it's too soon for that )